MattDupraz/yrccs-26/index.md

 Mornings will be dedicated to mini-courses and afternoons to research talks contributed by participants.
 We will also have a workshop on the topic of mental well-being in the scope of PhD studies.

-Researchers from outside the Combinatorial Synergies program are also welcome to join.
+Researchers and students from outside the Combinatorial Synergies program are also welcome to join.

 The three mini-courses will be given by:
 - [Alheydis Geiger](https://www.mis.mpg.de/people/alheydis-geiger)